asyncapi/generator/docs/generator_template.md

 The 4 scripts above do the following:

-1. `test:clean`: This script uses the rimraf package to remove the old version of the file **test/project/client.py** everytime you run your test.
+1. `test:clean`: This script uses the `rimraf` package to remove the old version of the file **test/project/client.py** every time you run your test.
-2. `test:generate`: This script uses the AsyncAPI CLI to generate a new version of **client.py**
+2. `test:generate`: This script uses the AsyncAPI CLI to generate a new version of **client.py**.
-3. `test:start`: This script runs the python code using **client.py**
+3. `test:start`: This script runs the python code using **client.py**.
-4. `test`: This script runs `npm test` to check that everything is working as expected.
+4. `test`: This script runs all the other scripts in proper order.

 Run `npm test` on your terminal to ensure everything works as expected.